Vman45/age-calculator/README.md

 ## Usage Example

-Feel free to copy this code and use it as a reference for creating more intricate apps that collect user information directly on the browser and perform calculations with it.
+Feel free to copy this code and use it as a reference for creating more intricate apps that collect user information directly on the browser and perform calculations.

 ## Additional Information